sharetribe/sharetribe/README.md

 Browse open issues and submit new ones in [Github Issues](http://github.com/sharetribe/sharetribe/issues).

-We are dedicating the Github Issue only for bugs in the Sharetribe codebase.
-For general questions, start a new thread in the [Community forum](https://www.sharetribe.com/community/) instead of opening a new Issue.
+We are dedicating the Github Issue only for bugs in the Sharetribe Go codebase.
+For general questions, start a new thread in the [Sharetribe Go Community forum](https://www.sharetribe.com/community/) instead of opening a new Issue.

-After you have opened a new issue, the team will handle it according to these instructions: [How to handle Github Issues](https://github.com/sharetribe/sharetribe/blob/master/docs/how-to-handle-github-issues.md)
+After you have opened a new issue, the team will handle it according to these instructions: [How to handle Github Issues](https://github.com/sharetribe/sharetribe/blob/master/docs/how-to-handle-github-issues.md).

 ## Documentation